-Nearly one in three (30%) of those surveyed said they were working more hours while working from home, with 53% saying they felt they had to beas well as take fewer breaks (52%).
+Nearly one in three (30%) of those surveyed said they were working more hours while working from home, with 53% saying they felt they had to be available at all times, as well as take fewer breaks (52%).

 Microsoft said the findings pointed towards a disconnect between staff sentiments and employer demands, suggesting that staff feel they owe their bosses longer hours in return for being able to work from home.

 “The positive impact on happiness caused by being based at home comes at the cost of visibility – meaning staff feel they need to show their worth by putting in a longer shift,” the report said.

 At the same time, more employees are seeking out mental health resources as a result of these renewed pressures – though employers are falling short.

 Microsoft found that 36% of employees sought mental health and resilience resources, yet only 29% of organizations had introduced additional benefits and resources to support employees’ physical and mental wellbeing.

 The survey identified a “large discrepancy” in employer support for physical and mental wellbeing across industries, with employees working in industries that have been most impacted by the public health crisis receiving the least support.
 For example, of those who said that their organization has introduced additional benefits and resources to support their health and mental wellbeing (29%), fewer than 2% of those were working in medical and health services.

 By contrast, the industries investing more in employee health and wellbeing, such as finance and accounting (18%) and IT and telecoms (16%), are the industries where employees feel best supported.

 - Remote working is here to stay: These eight strategies can make it more successful for everyone